May 19, 2026

 How the Application Pool Works

 RBDG is administered through USDA Rural Development's state offices.
-Each state receives an allocation, and applications compete within the state, not nationally.
-That means scoring weights, priorities, and award sizes vary state by state — sometimes significantly.
+Each state receives an allocation, and regular RBDG applications compete at the state level, not nationally.
+Set-Aside applications (such as SECD) compete at the USDA National Office under separate criteria.
+Scoring weights, priorities, and award sizes vary state by state — sometimes significantly.
 Always check your state's RBDG state contact and any state-specific scoring rubric before drafting.

 Key Timeline